The Donor Party

-The Donor Party is a 2023 American comedy film written and directed by Thom Harpe.
+The Donor Party is a 2023 American comedy film written and directed by Thom Harp.
 It stars Malin Akerman, Rob Corddry, Jerry O'Connell, Erinn Hayes, Bria Henderson, and Ryan Hansen.

 It was released on March 3, 2023, by Vertical Entertainment to negative reviews from critics.

 Plot

 The film centers on Jaclyn (Malin Akerman), who, after a recent breakup, embarks on a quest to fulfill her dream of becoming a mother.
 Realizing that she can achieve her goal without a husband, she concocts a scheme and recruits her loyal friends, Molly (Erinn Hayes) and Amandine (Bria Henderson), to execute a sperm heist from unwitting donors during the birthday party of Molly's husband Geoff (Rob Corddry).
 The prospects include Tim (Jerry O'Connell), MJ (Dan Ahdoot), Mateo (Jeff Torres), and Armin (Ryan Hansen).

 Production

-The Donor Party was written and directed by Thom Harpe.
-When casting the film, Harpe wrote Akerman a personal letter asking her to play the lead role.
+The Donor Party was written and directed by Thom Harp.
+When casting the film, Harp wrote Akerman a personal letter asking her to play the lead role.
 She accepted after reading the script, and enlisted Corddry and Hayes.
 The film reunited Akerman, Corddry, Hayes, and Dover, who starred together on Childrens Hospital (2010–2016).
 Nancy Leopardi, Ross Kohn, Akerman, and Corddry produced the film.